 Should I plant floating plants in my pond?

-No. Aside from the problems previously mentioned for stormwater ponds, it must be noted that most floating plants have very fast reproductive rates.
+No. Aside from the problems previously mentioned for stormwater ponds, it must be noted that most floating plants have very fast growth rates.
 What may seem harmless this year could get out of hand very quickly and cost your community a lot of money to fix.
 Also, many floating plants are considered illegal aquatic plants in South Carolina and transportation or sale of these plants is a violation of state law (see SC DNR Aquatic Nuisance Species program).